Welcome to today's edition of the Rush 24-7 podcast.

 Nobody said do not donate, which is what is being reported.

-Rush, the press is the press is castigating you unfairly.
+Rush, the press is castigating you unfairly.

-You ought to donate a million dollars, make it public, or you ought to ask all the liberal media to ask what they individually have donated, and then promise to double it.
+You ought to donate a million dollars, make it public, or you ought to ask all the liberal media to ask what they individually have donated and then promise to double it.

-And it'd probably cost you twenty bucks.
+And it'd probably cost you 20 bucks.

-Uh that was the that was the funniest one I've uh I've seen.
+That was the funniest one I've seen.

 He drew larger crowds than Obama did yesterday, far more energetic.